Janbinkowski96/Case_study/Task_2/reports/Final_report.md

 **Tokenizing and extracting information from sentence was carried out using (pre-trained) distilBERT (a smaller and faster version of BERT).
-The predictive model was created using random forest classifier using boostrap method to reduce probability of over-fitting**
+The predictive model was created using random forest classifier using boostrap method to reduce probability of over-fitting.**

 1) At first data was loaded, the sentences were processed into word and sub-words, CLS and SEP tokens were added, then tokens were converted to numerical values to format supported by BERT